PDTenpas/pdtenpas.github.io/pages/bookmarks/jobs_careers_life.md

 ---

 # Life
-I try to limit these but I'm sharing a few things that have particularly influenced me.
+I limit these but am sharing a few finds that have influenced me.

 ## Books